-Gear:

-Winter season: 7-inch minimum mesh size restriction

-Spring/Summer season: 93/4-inch maximum mesh size restriction

-Maximum net length of 250 fathoms and weight on leadline not to exceed two pounds in any one fathom.
+Gear: Winter season: 7-inch minimum mesh size restriction Spring/Summer season: 93/4-inch maximum mesh size restriction Maximum net length of 250 fathoms and weight on leadline not to exceed two pounds in any one fathom.
 Nets not specifically authorized for use in these areas may be onboard a vessel if properly stored.
 A properly stored net is defined as a net on a drum that is fully covered by a tarp (canvas or plastic) and bound with a minimum of ten revolutions of rope with a diameter of 3/8 (0.375) inches or greater.
 Red corks are required at 25-fathom intervals and red corks must be in contrast to corks used in the remainder of the net.
 Use of additional weights and/or anchors attached directly to the leadline is allowed upstream of markers located approximately 200 yards upstream of the mouth of the Walluski River and in the Lewis and Clark River upstream of the alternate Highway 101 Bridge.

-Allowable Sales:

-Salmon and shad.
+Allowable Sales: Salmon and shad.
 Retention and sale of sturgeon is prohibited.

-Miscellaneous Regulations:

-Permanent regulations including rules related to transportation and lighted buoys remain in effect.
+Miscellaneous Regulations: Permanent regulations including rules related to transportation and lighted buoys remain in effect.
+Oregon buyers are required to submit fish receiving tickets electronically pursuant to OAR 635-006-210.

-- ✓ Staff worked with industry to provide increased opportunity in the winter while minimizing the risk of encountering upriver stocks during the late winter and early spring timeframes. - Additional winter fishing periods with reduced hours in March provide harvest opportunity, while minimizing impacts to upriver stocks. - The opening day of the proposed spring season is delayed in an attempt to minimize impacts on upriver spring Chinook which have exhibited a later run timing in recent years. - The spring fishery consisting of progressively increasing fishing time should maximize harvest of local stocks while minimizing impacts to non-local stocks. - ✓ Similar to 2014, the majority of the winter-season fishing periods in Youngs Bay are scheduled primarily during daylight hours with industry support. - ✓ The expanded summer fishery provides significant additional harvest opportunity while allowing for SAB broodstock escapement.
+- Staff worked with industry to provide increased opportunity in the winter while minimizing the risk of encountering upriver stocks during the late winter and early spring timeframes. - ✓ Additional winter fishing periods with reduced hours in March provide harvest opportunity, while minimizing impacts to upriver stocks. - ✓ Similar to 2015, the spring season opening is delayed in an attempt to minimize impacts on upriver spring Chinook which have exhibited a later run timing in recent years. - ✓ The spring fishery consisting of progressively increasing fishing time should maximize harvest of local stocks while minimizing impacts to non-local stocks. - Similar to 2014-15, the majority of the winter-season fishing periods in Youngs Bay are scheduled primarily during daylight hours with industry support. - The expanded summer fishery provides significant additional harvest opportunity while allowing for SAB broodstock escapement.